Skip to Main Content

 Female teacher working with two students.

-The College of Engineering and Computing speakers seek to engage audiences, cultivate curiosity in the STEM fields and inspire the next generation of engineers and computer scientists.
-A fun and engaging, hands-on STEM activity will go along with each presentation.
+The College of Engineering and Computing Speakers seek to engage audiences, cultivate curiosity in the STEM fields and inspire the next generation of engineers and computer scientists.
+Speakers are available on a variety of topics including engineering, computing, and related careers.
+Please submit the program inquiry to schedule a guest speaker.

 Three female students posing with a worksheet they created with computer code.

-Girls Who Code is a student organization where Miami student volunteers teach 5th - 12th grade girls and boys about computer science, while emphasizing the importance of a community that supports women in technology.
-Our focus is primarily on web development, but also introduce more advanced topics such as virtual reality and artificial intelligence.
-Our goal is to close the gender gap in technology by inspiring, educating, and equipping our students with the computing skills to pursue 21st century opportunities.
+Girls Who code is a student organization where Miami student volunteers teach 6th-9th graders about computer science, while emphasizing the importance of a community that supports women in technology.
+It seeks to inspire, educate, and equip students with the computing skills needed to pursue 21st century opportunities.
+The Miami chapter has partnered with iSPACE to offer evening classes at Ross Middle School.

 Four male students working on a project with three females standing behind them.